OEE improvement can help you evolve your lean manufacturing practices and create more value for customers

 OEE is an effective metric for lean manufacturing

 It can be extremely difficult to verify the results of an assignment that is as complex as waste reduction in a production company.
 Organizations have adopted standard metrics that help them assess the outcomes of their most important activities.
 One of these is Overall Equipment Effectiveness (OEE).
-It’s applied to machinery, equipment, and industrial assets.
+It’s applied to machinery, industrial assets and production lines.

 OEE measures percentages of machine uptime, production quality, and throughput performance, and combines them in one overall value.
 Machine uptime, quality, and throughput touch on the three key wastes of overproduction, over-processing, and defects, as well as the other five we mentioned – especially inventory, waiting, and resources.

-- Machine downtime could result from as planned maintenance or setup adjustments or unplanned breakdowns.
-It could be a consequence of over-processing, force people and processes to stop work, and waste resources.
+Machine downtime could result from as planned maintenance or setup adjustments or unplanned breakdowns.
+It could be a consequence of over-processing, forcing people and processes to stop work, and waste resources.
 Improving machine uptime or availability would help address those wastes.

 OEE tracking becomes truly effective with live data from your industrial assets

 Production companies work hard to bring their OEE levels within acceptable ranges.
 They can realize large savings and bottom-line improvements by doing so.
 Their customers will be happier with the outcome, and people’s skills, materials, and industrial assets will be used more effectively.

 However, OEE assessment as a manual data-gathering process is always behind actual production events.
 When you finally understand what happened with your machinery and production lines last week or yesterday, it may already be too late to avoid a failure or loss from poor performance or quality.
 On the other hand, inefficient OEE calculations mean you don’t generate the savings and improvements that could be possible – an indirect, but nonetheless real, loss.